oTree-org/otree-core/docs/app/views.rst

 ========

 A View defines a single web page that is shown to participants.
-It is implemented as a Python class -- more specifically, a Django `class-based view <https://docs.djangoproject.com/en/dev/topics/class-based-views/generic-display/>`__.
+It is implemented as a Python class -- more specifically, a Django `Vanilla View <http://django-vanilla-views.org/>`__.

 For example, if your experiment involves showing the participant a sequence of 5 pages, your views.py should contain 5 View classes.